 By using lavender-scented detergent and linen water, you’ll deter moths from making a home in your linen cupboard.
 This has the added advantage of keeping your sheets smelling fresh.

-5. Take extra care with expensive clothes
+6. Take extra care with expensive and vintage clothes

 Store valuable skirts, shirts, dresses, suits and coats in garment bags, and dry clean them often to keep the problem at bay.
 Vintage clothes are often the source of moth infestations, so be sure to wash or dry clean them, before slotting them in beside your collection of wool jumpers.

-6. Store your winter clothes correctly
+7. Store your winter clothes correctly

 Wash your winter clothes before packing them away for the summer, and store them in vacuum-packed bags.
 If you have cashmere jumpers or scarves, wrap them in tissue and store them in a lidded box with a sachet of silica to absorb any dampness.